-- Moreover, AtlasVPN also found that Canadian enterprises most preferred VPN services as their main defense against the rising cyber threats in 2020.
+Roughly 59% of Canadian organizations used VPNs to protect themselves from cyberattacks in 2020.
+AtlasVPN also found that Canadian enterprises most preferred VPN services as their main defense against rising cyber threats.
 (AtlasVPN, 2021)

 Who keeps an eye on the providers?
-The VPN industry is growing by almost every imaginable metric, so what are the key stats for this year?
+The VPN industry is growing by almost every imaginable metric, so what are the key stats for this 2022?
 Let’s take a look.

 Amid the COVID-19 pandemic, the VPN global market was originally estimated to hit $32.2 billion in 2020, and is projected to reach a revised size of $77.1 billion by 2026, growing at a CAGR of 15.3% over the analysis period” (GIA, 2021).
 If it’s a big business now, it’s projected to be gargantuan in the future.